Marcos-Fernando/AnnoTEP/README.md

 tail -f EDTA.log
 ```

-Notes:
+**Notes:**
-1. Set the number of threads available on your computer or server.
+**1.** Set the number of threads available on your computer or server.
 Set the maximum available.
 In our code it is set to 10.

-2. For more accurate TE detection and annotation, activate the "sensitive" flag.
+**2.** For more accurate TE detection and annotation, activate the "sensitive" flag.
 This will activate the RepeatModeler to identify remaining TEs and other repeats.
 The RepeatModeler step will also generate the Superfamily and Lineage TE classification and can capture other unknown LINEs and repeats.
 Our modified EDTA pipeline will do this automatically.
 This step is strongly recommended.

-3. The SINE and LINE structural annotations are available in the $genome.EDTA.raw folder.
+**3.** The SINE and LINE structural annotations are available in the $genome.EDTA.raw folder.
 Look for SINE.intact.fa, SINE.intact.gff3, LINE.intact.fa and LINE.intact.gff3

-4. The final LINE library is embedded in the TElib.fa file.
+**4.** The final LINE library is embedded in the TElib.fa file.
 So if you want to recover all the LINEs, use this file.

 ---
 ### Smooth masking